alonzi/CSInstitute/README.md

 3. List of files - main part of the screen
     * .ipynb - file extension for jupyter notebooks (a tool we will use)
     * .txt - file extension for text
+    * to access a file click on it

+What's cool about jupyter is that it connects all of the computer power to the user through this since interface.
+It is based in the webbrowser so it is familiar to anyone who uses a web browser.

+### Tour of a Jupyter Notebook ( .ipynb )